monktastic/no-more-contempt/scratch/key-points.md

 ---

+- Anger is a completely natural, and even healthy, response to such misbehavior.
+But it is almost always accompanied by malice, contempt, or self-righteousness.
+These may feel healthy, too, but they are only manifestations of our parasite.
+- The darkness tricks us into closing our hearts precisely when they are needed the most.

+- The more we forget this, the more we feel like fundamentally separate beings at constant war with intrinsically defective "others."
+From this confused perspective, we are capable only of spreading more confusion, while feeling flawlessly convinced that we are "fighting evil."
+The more people fall victim to this darkness, the more we as a society believe its lies — that humans are _fundamentally_ selfish and greedy, and that some people must be forsaken for the benefit of all.
+By believing these dark lies, we license our own darkness to keep operating, mistaking it for our inner Light, not recognizing it as a counterfeit merely pretending to _be_ us.

+- Everything you do makes a difference, in ways that you can hardly fathom.
+Your deepest intentions always find a way to weave themselves into the very fabric of your reality, nudging it toward either the darkness or the Light.
+This happens via vast and subtle networks of causality that our conscious minds are not yet ready to perceive, but that ultimately shift our world in much larger ways than the big flashy activity that normally captivates our attention.
+It is thus that two actions that appear nearly identical from the outside can ultimately result in radically different outcomes.
+The darkness relies on our willingness to listen to that little voice in our head that tells us whether we're doing right or wrong, instead of simply looking toward the Light within us that always knows.

+- It is said that "the elites" are playing us regular folks against each other to take our attention off of them, but the darkness is playing a much bigger game.
+It doesn't care _who_ we hate, as long as we hate.
+The effect is always the same: to foment a constant atmosphere of contempt, providing exactly the cover it needs to remain hidden in the shadows.
+The darkest idea of all is that if we were to round up all the "bad people" and exterminate them, the rest of us would live in harmony.
+The very self-deception required to harbor this thought guarantees that the darkness would remain behind, in full force; changing only its shape.
+The very desire to divide the world into the fundamentally good and bad; those who deserve our compassion and those who deserve our contempt, is how our darkness keeps its foot in the door, biding its time, waiting for the right conditions, so that it may manifest as full-blown evil.
+This is the root cause of every atrocity that has ever been committed.

+- It continually drives humanity toward various kinds of Armageddon: situations in which everyone is violently proving how _righteous_ they are.
+It is why the US is headed toward civil war without anyone suspecting their own complicity, and explains bitter [divorces](https://www.gottman.com/blog/this-one-thing-is-the-biggest-predictor-of-divorce/) in which each side feels like the exclusive victim / hero.
+Nearly the whole world is caught in its terrible sway, evil provoking "righteous" retribution at every turn, without anyone ever noticing the true source of it all.

+- It is only by seeing how thoroughly we — the "good people" — been tricked that we begin to appreciate just how terrifyingly clever the darkness is, and just how deeply the "bad people" are trapped.

+- We lie to ourselves in a million tiny ways all the time; our mind angling to gain subtle advantages for ourselves, but of course never letting us know that it is doing so.
+Our unconscious desires weave themselves into the very fabric of our reality, manipulating it in nearly-invisible ways that supposedly benefit us while gradually degrading the whole.
+Yet degrading the whole can never ultimately benefit us — a fact that we are slowly waking up to as a species.
+We are aware that "bad people" are destroying our very biosphere to line their own pockets, but we haven't yet made the connection between our own behavior and theirs.
+We still believe that our hatred for them is a sign of the good within us, but only because we are still not looking too carefully.

+---

 - We only hear the part of our mind that cleverly calculates how our behavior is somehow a net good.

 - Aspect of your mind that always knows, in each moment, whether your behavior is brightening the world or darkening it for your own supposed benefit.